hipagesgroup/hyperkops/README.md

 # Architecture in kubernetes

-The extra components outlined here are required for deployment of Hyperopt in kubernetes because Hyperopt is designed around graceful failure of the worker units.
+The extra components outlined here are required for deployment of hyperopt in Kubernetes because Hyperopt is designed around graceful failure of the worker units.
 In such a stable system if a worker fails through a python exception it emits a shutdown failure message to mongodb, and sets all of it current jobs to a failed state.
 In kubernetes, if a pod gets killed (which can happen when a pod gets deleted or rotated to a different underlying